Everything You Should Know About Clinical Trials

 If you are thinking about participating in a clinical trial, be sure to get as much information as possible about what the trial is investigating.
 Different trials involve different levels of risk given that these medications and technologies may be new, so consider the possible complications that could occur, especially if the treatment has not previously been given to people.

-For those who are curious but unsure, Tackett added that you don’t necessarily have to jump into a full clinical trial.
+For those who are curious but unsure, Tackett added that you don’t necessarily have to jump into an intensive clinical trial right away.

 “If you’re hesitant about participating in full clinical trials, I’d recommend starting small by completing surveys and just sharing your personal experiences to have an impact on research,” she said.
 “I think it’s important to remember that every tiny step we take in research eventually adds up to something that can have a huge effect on the T1D community.”